 - Research activities related to teaching excellence (20%); and

 - Previous teaching awards (10%).

 - In the event of a tie that cannot be resolved through synchronous discussion, the jury chair will identify an additional jury member to break the tie.
 This new jury member will evaluate only the tied nominations and will rate them using the same criteria used by the other jurors.

 - In the absence of qualified nominations, the Jury may review nominations that were submitted during the two previous years or solicit additional nominations.

 - In the event that the Jury decides that none of the nominations should be recognized, no award may be given that year.

 - The jury chair shall use the qualitative feedback from the jury as well as their own judgment to write a ~ 250-word citation stating the rationale for making the award.

 Nature of the Award

-The Outstanding Information Science Teacher Award is sponsored by the Associatoin.
+The Outstanding Information Science Teacher Award is sponsored by the Association.
 It was established in 1980 and is administered by the Awards & Honors Committee.
-The award consists of a cash prize of US$1,000, a certificate, and up to US$500 towards travel or other expenses to attend the Annual Meeting, contingent upon the recipient’s attending the ASIS&T annual meeting to accept their award.
+The award consists of a plaque.

 Presentation of the Award